nchrkis/RUN-ICON/README.md

 5. Centres (both normalized and de-normalized) are output in a file for future use

+6. The code outputs from 10 different runs the frequency of appearence of dominant clustering configuration (in %) for the "i_cluster" variable, which denotes the number of clusters you want to separate your data in.
+An average of these 10 values is calculated.
+This represents the confidence.
+The higher the mean frequency of occurrence, the higher the confidence.
+7. Calculate the difference between the maximum and minimum of the confidence values.
+This represents the uncertainty.
+The lower the difference, t e lower the uncertainty is

 PLEASE NOTE: If you want to test frequency of occurrence of dominant centres for different number of clusters
               you must modify variable "i_cluster" manually in the code